juliamartin0/juliamartin0/README.md

 - 👋 Hi, I’m Julia, an economist and data scientist who loves digging into data!
 - 👀 I’m passionate about using data to tell stories and uncover what lies underneath to help businesses out.
-- 🌱 Right now, I’m diving deeper into deep learning and generative AI.
+- 🌱 Right now, I’m diving deeper into deep learning and model deployment.
 - 💞️ I’m looking to collaborate on projects with other data scientists.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/juliamarur) or drop me an email at: juliadatascience24@gmail.com
 - ⚡ Fun fact: I love fall, cooking, and traveling.